-- The issuance of 26,050 common shares valued at \$8,336 as payment for extra claims staked at the Candelaria Project; - The issuance of 871,000 units valued at \$363,292 pursuant to the Amended Candelaria Option Agreement (see Note 8(a)); - The issuance of 500,000 common shares valued at \$390,000 pursuant to the Phoenix Silver Agreement (see Note 8(a)); - Marketable securities received as a shares-for-debt payment of \$48,860 on receivables outstanding; - Recognition of a right-of-use asset and related lease obligation in the amount of \$57,127 related to an office lease (see Note 11); and - Movement of \$479,388 in mineral property exploration expenditures in accounts payable and accrued liabilities.
+- The issuance of 26,050 common shares valued at \$8,336 as payment for extra claims staked at the Candelaria Project; - The issuance of 871,000 units ("Units") valued at \$363,292 pursuant to the Amended Candelaria Option Agreement (see Note 7(a)).
+Each Unit consists of one share and one-half of one share purchase warrant (each a "Warrant") with each whole Warrant entitling the holder to purchase one additional share at a price of \$0.40 per share for a period of three years from the date of issue; - The issuance of 500,000 common shares valued at \$390,000 pursuant to the Phoenix Silver Agreement (see Note 7(a)); - Marketable securities received as a shares-for-debt payment of \$48,860 on receivables outstanding; - Recognition of a right-of-use asset and related lease obligation in the amount of \$57,127 related to an office lease (see note 10); and - Movement of \$479,388 in mineral property exploration expenditures in accounts payable and accrued liabilities.